Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points: Introduction

 For checking if two point clouds are isometric, the geometric WL test compares the resulting color patterns.
 If they differ, then we can be sure the point clouds are not isometric (that is, the test is {\em sound}).
 An important question, therefore, is what is the minimal $\ell \geq 1$ for which the geometric $\ell$-WL test is {\em complete}, i.e., the fact that the color patterns obtained in two point clouds are the same implies that they are isometric.
+Understanding which is the simplest complete invariant in this scenario is thus essential not only for developing ``complete" architectures but also to make them as efficient as possible in terms of the computational resources they need to use.

-Two important results on this problem have been obtained recently: \begin{itemize} \item First, Pozdnyakov and Ceriotti have shown that the geometric 1-WL test is incomplete for point clouds in 3D; that is, there exist isometric point clouds in three dimensions that cannot be distinguished by the geometric 1-WL test \cite{DBLP:journals/corr/abs-2201-07136}. \item Second, Hordan et al.~have proved that in the same setting, the geometric 3-WL test is in fact complete.
-Moreover, when initialized with a color that encodes information about certain Gram Matrices (instead of the mutual distances as in the classical setting), no more than one round of the test is needed to achieve completeness \cite{3d-case}. \end{itemize} This shows an evident gap in our understanding of the problem: What is then the minimum $\ell$, where $\ell = 2,3$, for which the geometric $\ell$-dimensional WL test is complete over three-dimensional point clouds?
-For the reasons mentioned above, this problem is not only theoretically appealing but is also relevant from a practical point of view.
+There has been important progress on this problem recently: (a) Pozdnyakov and Ceriotti have shown that the geometric 1-WL test is incomplete for point clouds in 3D; that is, there exist isometric point clouds in three dimensions that cannot be distinguished by the geometric 1-WL test \cite{pozdnyakov2022incompleteness}; (b) Hordan et al.~have proved that 3-WL test is complete in 3D after 1 iteration when initialized with Gram matrices of the triples of points instead of the mutual distances in these triples.
+A similar result has recently been obtained in \cite{https://doi.org/10.48550/arxiv.2302.05743}.
+Hordan et al.~also gave a complete ``2-WL-like'' test, but this test explicitly uses coordinates of the points.

-In this article, we provide an answer to this question.
-In particular, we show that the geometric 2-WL test is complete for point clouds in $\mathbb{R}^3$.
-More in general, we prove that for any $d > 1$ the geometric $(d-1)$-WL test is complete for detecting isometries over point clouds in $\mathbb{R}^d$.
-Interestingly, in all dimensions only three rounds of the test suffice to obtain this completeness result.
-Since our main result implies that the geometric 1-WL test is complete for all point clouds in two dimensions, we conclude that the negative result by Pozdnyakov and Ceriotti is in fact optimal: $d = 3$ is the minimum dimension of a euclidean space over which the geometric 1-WL test is incomplete.
+{\bf Our contribution.} Our previous observation shows an evident gap in our understanding of the problem: What is the minimum $\ell$, where $\ell = 2,3$, for which the geometric $\ell$-dimensional WL test is complete over three-dimensional point clouds?
+Our main contributions are the following: